FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 3. Update the plugin version const in `includes/class-fontawesome.php`

-4. Update the version in `admin/package.json`
+4. Update the versions in `admin/package.json` and `wp4-compat-js/package.json`

 5. Wait on changing the "Stable Tag" in `readme.txt` until after we've made the changes in the `svn` repo below.